Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Introduction

-Two key insights guided our choice of forecasting models.
-First, mechanisms to prevent overfitting are necessary for OOS forecasting in high-dimensional settings like ours.
-We thus use three Bayesian quantile regressions (QR) with different shrinkage priors which assume a linear relationship between the quantile-specific target variables and the covariates.
+In terms of forecasting models, two key insights guided our choice.
+First, mechanisms to prevent overfitting are necessary for OOS forecasting in high-dimensional settings such as ours.
+We therefore use three Bayesian quantile regressions (QRs) with different shrinkage priors as \cite{carriero2022} have shown the importance of using shrinkage for QR in empirical macroeconomics.
 Second, recent studies point to the importance of capturing non-linear predictive relationships.
-For example, \cite{Goulet2022} consider capturing non-linearities as the ``true game changer'' of machine learning methods for macroeconomic forecasting, which is corroborated by \cite{Medeiros2021} and \cite{clark2022}, finding strong empirical support for tree-based methods.
+For example, \cite{Goulet2022} consider capturing non-linearities as the ``true game changer'' of machine learning methods for macroeconomic forecasting.
+This is corroborated by \cite{Medeiros2021} and \cite{clark2022}, who find strong empirical support for tree-based methods.
 To capture non-linear relationships between the quantile-specific target variables and the covariates, we use non-parametric Bayesian Gaussian Process Regressions \citep{Williams2006} and QR Forests \citep{Meinshausen2006}.
 Entertaining both forecasting methods that feature linear and non-linear predictive relationships enables us to evaluate the empirical differences between the model classes.